bengalicu/bengal-website/book/firststeps.md

 ### Defining a method

-An object in and of itself cannot do anything so you will need to define some methods that can accept messages.
-The example below defines the method for pushing an item.
+An object in and of itself cannot do anything so you will need to define some methods that can be called.
+The example below defines a method for pushing an item.

   ```